diem/diem/language/tools/move-cli/README.md

 The `--signers 0xf` part indicates which account address(es) have signed off on the script.
 Omitting `--signers` or passing multiple signers to this single-`signer` script will trigger a type error.

-TODO: show script compilation error

-TODO: showcase basic arithmetic, control-flow constructs, `Signer` module, `Vector` and `Option` modules.

-## Adding new modules via `move_lib`
+## Adding new modules via `move_src`

-By default, the CLI compiles and includes the `Compare`, `Debug`, `Errors`, `Option`, `Signer`, and `Vector` modules from the Move standard library.
-New modules can be added to the `move_lib` directory.
-The `move run` command will compile and publish each module source file in `move_lib` before running the given script.
+By default, the CLI compiles and includes all files from the Move standard library and Libra Framework.
+New modules can be added to the `move_src` directory (or a directory of your choosing specified via `--move-src`.
+The `move run` command will compile and publish each module source file in this directory before running the given script.

-Try saving this code in `move_lib/Test.move`:
+Try saving this code in `move_src/Test.move`:

 ```
-// TODO: more carefully chosen example + comments to show what's going on
 module Test {
     use 0x1::Signer;